microsoft/fhir-proxy/scripts/Readme.md

 ---

 # References
 FHIR-Proxy serves as a middle tier application / access and authorization endpoint.
 To better understand the difference in these approaches users should review

-- Client Credentials, or Implicit Oauth flow with token
+- Client Credentials, or Implicit Oauth 2.0 flow with access token
-- Auth clode flow with code for token exchange
+- OAuth 2.0 Authorization code flow with access token

-To request an access token users make an HTTP POST to the tenant-specific Microsoft identity platform token endpoint with the following parameters.
+To request an access token, users make an HTTP POST to the tenant-specific Microsoft identity platform token endpoint with the following parameters:

 ```azurecli
 https://login.microsoftonline.com/<tenant>/oauth2/v2.0/token